ajpc500/BOFs/README.md

 - Inject shellcode (either custom or beacon) into remote process using NtOpenProcess -> NtAllocateVirtualMemory -> NtWriteVirtualMemory -> NtCreateThreadEx.

 Credit also to @tomcarver16 for their DLL inject BOF and aggressor script (https://github.com/tomcarver16/BOF-DLL-Inject)

+## Spawn with Syscalls Shellcode Injection BOF (64-bit only)

+Same syscalls injection process as SyscallsInject (above) but uses `BeaconSpawnTemporaryProcess` to create the target process.